A centralised cyber security risk register is a document that includes information about an organisation’s threat environment.

-Your first task it to determine any risks that can affect the confidentiality, integrity and availability of information you store.
+Your first task is to determine any risks that can affect the confidentiality, integrity and availability of the information you store.

-You can find out more about risk identification by reading our blog: The information security risk assessment: identifying threats.
+You can learn more about risk identification by reading our blog: The information security risk assessment: identifying threats.

 2. Risk analysis

 In this part of the process, you must identify the threats and vulnerabilities that apply to each asset.

 For instance, the threat could be ‘theft of mobile device’, and the vulnerability could be ‘lack of formal policy for mobile devices’.
 Assign impact and likelihood values based on your risk criteria.